What is the Internet of Things?

 The Internet of Things, often referred to as IoT, are everyday objects that connect to the internet.
 These connected devices can be activated using voice commands, or controlled by downloading and using an app or via a Bluetooth or Wi-Fi connection.
 Examples of the Internet of Things include:

 - • Smart meters (for home electricity and heating),

 - • and wearables such as smart watches or fitness trackers.

 What is the Internet of Toys?

-- and learning development toys that aim to teach children a new skill.
+- • and learning development toys that aim to educate children.

 What are the risks associated with the Internet of Things?

-Although connected devices and toys provide children with opportunities for learning and interactive play, there are risks associated with the Internet of Things.
-For example:
+Although connected devices and toys provide children with opportunities for learning and interactive play, there are some associated risks.

 Luckily, there are things you can do to minimise these risks.